 When we first receive a proposal, we review it internally for several factors: whether the project is suitable for our publishing program, the potential audience and sales for the book, whether the author(s) or editor(s) can complete the book as proposed on time, a financial analysis of the project, and how the book compares with books published by us and by other publishers in the same subject area.
 This initial evaluation is made jointly by the Editor-in-Chief, the Editorial Director, Associate Publisher for Advertising, Sales, and Marketing, and the Director of Financial and Business Operations and may involve outside editorial advisers.

 If your proposal is accepted, we may offer you a publication contract, which sets forth the basic terms of our agreement.
-In brief, APP agrees to publish the work within a specified period of time and pay a royalty based on a percentage of all monies actually received by us for the sale of the book.
+In brief, APA Publishing agrees to publish the work within a specified period of time and pay a royalty based on a percentage of all monies actually received by us for the sale of the book.
 In exchange, the author agrees to complete the manuscript by a given deadline, grants exclusive rights to the work, and warrants that the material is original, nonlibelous, and free of any copyright restrictions.
 The contract is subject to negotiation.

 When the completed manuscript is submitted, it is reviewed by at least one peer reviewer selected by the Editor-in-Chief.
-An anonymous copy of the peer reviewer's comments is provided to the author so that appropriate revisions can be made before the final acceptance of the manuscript by APP.
+An anonymous copy of the peer reviewer's comments is provided to the author so that appropriate revisions can be made before the final acceptance of the manuscript by APA Publishing.
 After final acceptance, the manuscript is then prepared for publication, usually with about 10 months elapsing between acceptance of the final manuscript and publication of the book.
 If the book is not received by the date specified in the contract, the publication date may be substantially delayed.

 At American Psychiatric Association Publishing, we involve our authors in the process of marketing and promoting their books.
 After signing their contracts, authors are asked to complete a detailed Marketing Information Questionnaire, which forms an essential part of the information needed to promote the author's book.